FTS-LAB/Mechano-Gated-Channels/README.md

       10. Export as **Full Sweep**

    ![HEKAEXP](Resources/img/HEKA_EXP.jpg)
-4. DATA PREPARATION
+4. **DATA PREPARATION**

-   1. Every trace have to be aligned to its sitmuli, leak substracted and linked to its respective indentation value, before any analysis.
+   *Every trace have to be aligned to its sitmuli, leak substracted and linked to its respective indentation value, before any analysis*.
    #
       1. ALIGMENT
          1. We extract the index of the first stimulus peak for each trace.
 (Both traces share their indexes.)